surikbs-xp/xp-labs/docs/k8s/installation.md

             ProxyJump k8s-bastion
         ```

-    In this example, `10.0.1.*` matches all hosts within the `10.0.1.0/24` Kubernetes network.
+    !!! example "Example"
+        `10.0.1.*` matches all hosts within the `10.0.1.0/24` Kubernetes network.
 Adjust this pattern to match your specific network CIDR.
 The ProxyJump directive ensures SSH traffic is forwarded through the Bastion host to the target VMs.

 # Verifying the Kubernetes Cluster
 Once the deployment is complete, it’s crucial to verify that all system pods in the Kubernetes cluster are running correctly.